fleet-actions/ec2-runner-pool-manager/docs/architecture/provision/creation/fleet-creation.md

 1. Provision logs the `CreateFleet` error.
 2. Immediately issues a single `TerminateInstances` for every ID returned.
-3. Surfaces a clear `provision_failed` error to the workflow.
+3. Surfaces a clear failed error to the workflow.

-Because AWS already retries internally across capacity pools, a second identical request is unlikely to succeed; failing fast and alerts operators to widen constraints or retry later.
+:sunny: